-of the Son of man be.
+"As the days of Noe were, so shall also the coming of the Son of man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, and knew not until the flood came and took them all away; so shall also the coming of the Son of man be."
 Matt.
-24:37-39.
+24: 37-39.

-Of the days of Noah we read:-
+Of the days of Noah we read: